tbohne/oscillogram_classification/README.md

 ![](img/categories.png)

-The five categories are practically motivated, based on semantically meaningful regions that an expert would look at when searching for anomalies.
+The five categories are practically motivated, based on semantically meaningful regions that a domain expert would look at when searching for anomalies.
 Afterwards, the patches are clustered and for each patch type, i.e., cluster, a model is trained that classifies samples of the corresponding patch type.
 The following example shows the result of such a clustering, where each cluster is annotated (red) with the represented patch type from the above battery signal:

 ![](img/annotated_clus_res.png)